Frederick Theobold

-Frederick George Theobold (1 February 1839 – 5 January 1888) was an English cricketer who played in one first-class cricket match for Kent County Cricket Club in 1868.
+Frederick George Theobold (1 February 1839 – 5 January 1888) was an English cricketer.

+Career

 Theobold was born at New Brompton, part of Chatham, Kent in 1839.

-He made his only appearance for the Kent First XI in 1862 against Yorkshire at Bramall Lane in Sheffield.
+He made his only appearance for the Kent First XI in 1862 against Yorkshire at Bramall Lane in Sheffield, and played in one first-class cricket match for Kent County Cricket Club in 1868.

 Theobold died at New Brompton in January 1888 aged 48.